 Start with a Clear Problem Statement

 It all starts with clarity, not fancy algorithms.
 You already know some algorithms, or even popular tools, but take a step back and define what exactly you are trying to detect.
 Is it fraud?
 Latency spikes?
 Unexpected shifts in user behavior or failures in a data pipeline?
-A clear problem statement not only sharpens your detection goals but also helps you measure success and choose the right approach, as some work better than others.
+A clear problem statement not only sharpens your early detection goals but also helps you measure success and choose the right approach, as some work better than others.

 Involve the Right Stakeholders Early